 Early Life

 Marc Eugène Charles Ladreit de Lacharrière was born on November 6, 1940, in Nice, France.
-He comes from a noble family.
-His father, Pierre Ladreit de Lacharrière, was an engineer, and his mother, Hélène Mora, worked in film production.
-During his youth, he was interested in literature and the arts.
+He comes from a noble lineage with roots in Ardèche.
+His father was an engineer, and his mother worked in film production.
+As a youth, he showed an interest in literature and the arts.
+He attended the prestigious École nationale d'administration from 1968 to 1970.

 Rise to Success